 Eligibility for TR to PR Pathway Canada

-- Pass medical, criminal, and security background checks.
+- Pass medical, criminal, and security checks.

 What are the Requirements for TR to PR in Canada?

-| Requirement | Details / Notes |
+| Requirement | Details / Notes (Express Entry & PNP Only) |

 |---|---|

-| Valid temporary resident status | You must be physically in Canada and have legal status (work permit, study permit, etc.) when you apply and also when the decision is made. |
+| Valid Temporary Resident Status | You must be in Canada with legal status (worker, student, or visitor) at the time of applying and when the decision is made. |

 How to apply for TR to PR in Canada?